Alireza Shojaian: Salad season series

 While still in the university, Shojaian painted two nude works titled Salad season 1 and 2, where he alludes to self-inflicted genital mutilation as a symbol of not accepting his sexual identity under the oppressive Iranian regime.
 The paintings were not allowed in public, and were veiled for the private viewing of his university professor.

 Hexagon Series

 The Hexagon Series explores the final moments of one of Shojaian's friends who was murdered by a Jihadi stranger, posing as a sex date.

 Sweet Blasphemy

 In 2017, after traveling to Lebanon, Shojaian collaborated with Lebanese queer bellydancer and artist Khansa in a series of sensual and controversial nude portraits exhibited in Beirut under the title of Sweet Blasphemy.

-Hamed Sinno et un de ses fréres (2018)
+(2018)

 One of Shojaian's better known pieces depicts the band Mashrou' Leila's frontman Hamed Sinno pinching the nipple of Anubis, the ancient Egyptian god of funerary rites.
 In the painting, Anubis wears a rainbow colored Usekh collar, its design alluding to the pride flag.